Home / Recipes / Ingredient / Pasta / Traditional Alfredo Pasta

 Half the butter and Parmesan melted together.

-Add the drained cooked pasta, another 1/2-1 ladle of hot pasta water (or a little more if needed) the remaining butter and parmesan cheese, gently toss together on low heat (for about 1 minute) and serve immediately, sprinkle with parmesan cheese and black pepper.
+Add the drained cooked pasta, some of the hot pasta water (or a little more if needed) the remaining butter and parmesan cheese, gently toss together on low heat and serve immediately, sprinkle with parmesan cheese and black pepper.

 How to Cook Pasta